 Considering a hair transplant?
 Every year, thousands of people undergo procedural hair transplants in the fight against hair thinning and balding.
-A total of 60% of men and 50% of women experience hair loss symptoms in their lifetime, creating a market full of different products and treatments for you to choose from.
+A total of 60% of men and 50% of women experience hair loss symptoms in their lifetime, creating a market full of different products and treatments like PRP for you to choose from.

 - Do hair transplants work?

 Do Hair Transplants Work?

 There are various ways to approach hair loss and a lot of treatments to choose from.
 However, hair transplants often see the best results and the highest client satisfaction.

 An estimated 10 to 80 per cent of the transplanted hair will grow back in three to four months, which should give you confidence in investing in the transplant.
 It does take time though, so patience is a virtue when it comes to expecting a full head of hair!